hirememorey/glove-basketball/prompts.md

 A Security Engineer obsessed with risk mitigation and real-time safety.
 For each plan, list the pros, cons, and key trade-offs.
 Then, recommend which plan (or a hybrid of them) is the best fit and why.

+##OverEngineering
+From first principles, do you think we may be overengineering and overthinking what is actually much simpler?
+Why or why not?

 ## @PreMortem
 This is a great plan.
 Now, I want you to perform a pre-mortem.
 Fast forward six weeks.
 The implementation of this plan has been a complete disaster.
 What was the single, non-obvious, and incorrect assumption we made in this plan that caused the failure?
 Based on that insight, what is the one change we must make to the plan *right now* to prevent that failure?